thosgood/this-weeks-finds/markdown/51-100/week052.md

 where I have put in "$c^2/3$" as my "cosmological constant" for insidious reasons to become clear momentarily.
-Now what the article by Cattaneo, Cotta-Ramusino, Froehlich and Martellini makes really clear is how BF theory is related to Chern-Simons theory.
+Now what the article by Cattaneo, Cotta-Ramusino, Froehlich and Martellini makes really clear is how $BF$ theory is related to Chern-Simons theory.
 This is implicit in Witten's work on 3d gravity (see ["Week 16"](#week16)), which is just the special case where $G$ is $\mathrm{SO}(2,1)$ or $\mathrm{SO}(3)$, and where the cosmological constant really is the usual cosmological constant.
 But